 With Passion Comes Pain

 The title of this article is a quote from the author and poet Charles Bukowski.
 This entire article kind of doubles as an ode to him.

 But underneath Bukowski’s disgusting exterior was a deep and introspective man with more character than most.
-Bukowski spent most of his life broke, drunk and getting fired from various jobs.
-Eventually he ended up working in a post office filing letters.
+Bukowski spent most of his life broke, drunk, and getting fired from various jobs.
+Eventually, he ended up working in a post office filing letters.
 All his life he wrote fruitlessly, a total unknown and a loser.
-He wrote for almost 30 years before finally getting his first book deal.
-It was a meager deal.
-When accepting it, he wrote, “I have one of two choices – stay in the post office and go crazy … or stay out here and play at writer and starve.
+He wrote for almost 30 years before finally getting his first book deal.1 It was a meager deal.
+When accepting it, he wrote, “I have one of two choices—stay in the post office and go crazy… or stay out here and play at writer and starve.
 I have decided to starve.”

-In my opinion, the honesty in his writing — his fears, failures, regrets, self-destruction, emotional dysfunctional — it is unparalleled.
+In my opinion, the honesty in his writing—his fears, failures, regrets, self-destruction, emotional dysfunction—it is unparalleled.
 He will tell you the best and worst of himself without flinching, without shifting his eyes or even muttering a “sorry about that” as an afterthought.
 He wrote about both shame and pride without qualification.
-His writing was equanimous — a silent embrace of the horrible and beautiful man that he was.
+His writing was equanimous—a silent embrace of the horrible and beautiful man that he was.

 And what Bukowski understood, which most people don’t, is that the best things in life can sometimes be ugly.
 Life is messy, and we’re all a little screwed up in our own special snowflake kind of way.
 He never understood the baby boomer obsession with peace and happiness or the idealism that came along with it.
 He understood that you don’t get one side without the other.
 You don’t get love without pain.
 You don’t get meaning and profundity without sacrifice.

 The concept of life purpose has exploded in popularity in recent decades.
 We don’t just want to make money or build a secure career.
 We want to do something important.
 We want to be noticed.
 We want to be looked up to.